fredericjacquet2/Finance-transfo-course/slides/2_Digitalisation of the Finance function processes.md

 ----

 ### Chapter 2.4.
-Conclusion : implementing those projects, a winning solution
+Implementing those projects, a winning solution

 ----

 #### Process digitalisation complexity : sucess is a combination of people, processes, tools

-- **People** : right execution team skills & stakeholder adoption.
+- **People**.
+Right execution team.
 "Self-trained" users.
 Relative acceptability.

-- **Processes** : well defined & well applied !
-Digitalisation project supports Process analysis and mapping.
-Legislative framework « digital friendly »
+- **Processes**.
+Digitalisation project supports Process formalisation, clarificaiton, analysis and mapping.

-- **Tools / technical isues** : the right technical solution for the need.
+- **Tools / technical isues**.
+Right technical solution for the need.
 Low-cost « off the shelf » apps.
-Simplicity of integration on increasingly opened IT / ERP systems
+Simplicity of integration on increasingly opened IT / ERP systems.
 *See more in chapter 6 (Implementation)*

 ----